oddbird/sliiides/content/variables/smashing25.md

     3. Defaulting (includes _inheritance_)
     4. Resolving

-- img: vars/ai.jpg
+- img: vars/smashing25/understanding.png
   alt: >
-    Ai generated circuit-board inspired illustration
+    Christine Vallaure on stage
-    stolen off linkedin that
+    in front of a (photo-shopped) slide
-    used to say ai is no longer optional, but all mentions of ai have been crossed off, and it now says understanding is no longer optional
+    that says understanding of.
-  position: bottom
+  fit: contain

 # <!--
 # .####....###.....######..##.....##.########